Splitting Schemes for Coupled Differential Equations: Block Schur-Based Approaches and Partial Jacobi Approximation: Numerical Tests

+Results for different meshes are shown in \cref{fig:ql_2D_solutions_and_coefficients} and in \cref{tab:ql_2D_iterations}.
+The method is robust with respect to the mesh size and the conditioning number of the problem.
+Here, the relaxation operator acts as a stabilisation term, ensuring the convergence of the splitting scheme.
+Since the high-level interfaces provided by OpenFOAM\textsuperscript{\textregistered} do not allow to compute matrix products of sparse matrices required in the $SPJ$, we can use here the $S2PJ$ variant, thanks to the diagonal approximations of two operators appearing in the double product; only one of the three matrices is sparse, and the other two are simple fields (interpreted as diagonal matrices).
+However, we also recall that this double approximation makes sense only if the off-diagonal discrete operators are square matrices.

-The S2PJ here performs particularly well due to the structure of the problem.
-Being all operators Laplacian, the two diagonal approximations tends to cancel each other leading to a Schur-complement which is very accurate.
-In particular $BJ$, $BGS$ and $S2PJ_u$ diverges, instead $S2PJ_{a,v}$ converges in few iterations.
+The S2PJ performs consistently well due to the structure of the problem.
+Being all operators Laplacian, the two diagonal approximations tend to cancel each other, leading to an accurate approximation of the Schur complement.
+Therefore, while $BJ$ and $BGS$ diverge, $S2PJ$ converges in a few iterations. \FloatBarrier